“The difference between stupidity and genius is that genius has its limits.” – Albert Einstein

-In 1919 he became known to the whole world when the calculations that he had made in 1911 that showed that light from another star should be bent by the sun’s gravity were observed and confirmed during a solar eclipse.
+In 1919 Albert Einstein became known to the whole world when the calculations that he had made in 1911 that showed that light from another star should be bent by the sun’s gravity were observed and confirmed during a solar eclipse.

 In 1921 Einstein visited the United States and visited New York City and Washington and spent three weeks giving lectures including ones at Columbia and Princeton Universities.
 Following his trip to the USA, he visited London and gave a lecture at King’s College.
 Also in 1921, he was approached by Chaim Weizmann, president of the World Zionist Organisation to help raise funds for a planned Hebrew University of Jerusalem.
 He did so, and the university opened in 1925 with Einstein being one of the first members of its Board of Governors.

-In 1922, he was awarded the Nobel Prize in Physics and toured Aisa and visited Palestine during the same year.
+In 1922, Albert Einstein was awarded the Nobel Prize in Physics and toured Aisa and visited Palestine during the same year.
 In 1925 he received the Copley Medal from the Royal Society.